-For benchmarking the embedding component of \textit{flexgrid2vec}, we utilised the state-of-the-art node2vec \cite{grover2016node2vec} algorithm to compute the node embeddings. node2vec is useful to produce flexible nodes' neighbourhoods.
+For benchmarking the embedding component of \textit{flexgrid2vec}, we utilised the state-of-the-art node2vec \cite{grover2016node2vec} algorithm to compute the node embeddings. node2vec is useful to produce flexible node neighbourhoods.
 The neighbourhood design is biased to random walks.
 This process enables the algorithm to learn a low-dimensional feature space based on the skip-gram that is utilised in the deep-walk methodology \cite{perozzi2014deepwalk}.
 The aim now is to maximise node neighbourhood log-probability, as in the following objective function:

 The edge weights are used to bias the random walks to control the next node that will be considered in the neighbourhood.
-Besides, we also implemented a layer message aggregation network based on GCN \cite{kipf2017semi}.
+In addition, we also implemented a layer message aggregation network based on GCN \cite{kipf2017semi}.
 The feature vector is computed based on the grid-graph representations.

-Tables \ref{nodebinary} and \ref{nodemc} show that \textit{flexgrid2vec} outperforms both models with high accuracy margins in both binary and multi-class image classification. \textit{flexgrid2vec} has $25$ and $10$ per cent more test accuracy in comparison to using GCN and node2vec.
+Tables \ref{nodebinary} and \ref{nodemc} show that \textit{flexgrid2vec} outperforms both models with high accuracy margins in both binary and multi-class image classification. \textit{flexgrid2vec} has $25$ and $10$ percent more test accuracy in comparison to using GCN and node2vec.